MeCRO-DEV/BlueFish/README.md

 		 unsigned sip :32; // The port will be opened for this IP only };                         // 12 bytes total
 ```
 The checksum is for the whole struct.
-The client program will firstly fill out this structure with zero checksum, then calculate the checksum and fill it to the struct.
+The client program will firstly fill out this structure with zero checksum, then calculate the checksum and fill it back to the struct.
 Secondly the structure will be encrypted by 3-des algorithm using the user supplied password and embedded into the TCP header.

 #### ICMP Echo-reply
 ![image](https://user-images.githubusercontent.com/57880343/152665465-75f65041-6ca1-43bb-a497-ef2d2de366b2.png)